Francis Clere Hitchcock: Biography

 He was born in Dublin and spent most of his young life in Kinnitty, Birr, County Offaly where his father was the Church of Ireland parish rector.
 His brother was the Hollywood director Rex Ingram.

-He enlisted as an officer in the Leinster Regiment at the start of World War I, and fought in France where he was awarded the Military Cross.
+He enlisted as an officer in the Leinster Regiment in April 1916, after graduating from the Royal Military College, Sandhurst, and fought in France where he was awarded the Military Cross, the citation for which reads as follows:

 He remained in the British Army until retirement with the rank of Colonel.